All Episodes

 I understand being hated.

-I understand the media this, the media that, and I understand they've got to go out and get votes, but I but it it the the effort there's no effort to countermand it.
+I understand the media this, the media that, and I understand they've got to go out and get votes.

-But I'm like you, why would the Republicans, I mean, I've I've shared with you what their proposals are.
+But I'm like you, why would the Republicans, I mean, I've shared with you what their proposals are.

 Why do they want to amend Obamacare to make it more palatable for people?

-I mean, they a lot of these guys got elected campaigning on the notion that they were going to do what they could to repeal it or to defund it or to delay it.
+I mean, a lot of these guys got elected campaigning on the notion that they were going to do what they could to repeal it or to defund it or to delay it.

-And apparently those were just campaign words to get to Washington, and now things are so dire that even the proposals they offer are things that'll make it more palatable.
+And now things are so dire that even the proposals they offer are things that will make it more palatable.

 Why would you do that?